Online marketing and pronouns get confusing these days. I have two teenage daughters and hear what young people call themselves.

 - task-oriented

 Storytelling is a little more complicated.
-You would usually use the third person, which is “he” or “she” or “they”.
-But not always.
+You would usually use the third person, which is “he,” “she,” or “they,” but not always.

-Let’s look at each type of writing a little closer…and I have a surprise for you, as well.
+Let’s look at each writing a little closer…and I have a surprise for you, too.

 Sales copy